moq-wg/wg-materials/interim-25-09-hybrid/agenda.md

 * #1162 Should we remove INTERNAL_ERROR?
 * #1158 Cacheability of MALFORMED_TRACK
 * #1168 Ephemeral vs Long-lived Request IDs
+* #1183/PR #1220	Subscribing to all publishers for a Track's namespace can be wasteful

 **Frame Headers**